grafana/grafana/docs/sources/dashboards/assess-dashboard-usage/index.md

 ## Visualize usage insights data

+> **Note:** Available in [Grafana Enterprise]({{< relref "../" >}}) version 7.0 and later, and [Grafana Cloud Pro and Advanced]({{< ref "/docs/grafana-cloud" >}}).

 If you set up your installation to [export logs of usage insights]({{< relref "../../setup-grafana/configure-security/export-logs/" >}}), we've created two dashboards to help you take advantage of this data.

-First is an [overview dashboard](https://grafana.com/grafana/dashboards/13785-usage-insights/) to provide a top-level perspective of user activity.
-Second is a [data source details](https://grafana.com/grafana/dashboards/13786-grafana-usage-insights-datasource-details/) dashboard to provide a view of data source activity and health.
+1. [Usage Insights overview](https://grafana.com/grafana/dashboards/13785-usage-insights/) provides a top-level perspective of user activity.
+1. [Data source details](https://grafana.com/grafana/dashboards/13786-grafana-usage-insights-datasource-details/) dashboard provides a view of data source activity and health.

 You can click the previous links to download the respective dashboard JSON, then import into your Grafana installation.